 Our exposure to market risk is directly related to the role of our operating company as an investment adviser for the pooled vehicles and separate accounts it manages.
 Essentially all of our revenues are derived from investment management agreements with these vehicles and accounts.
-Under these agreements, the investment management fees we receive are generally based on the value of our assets under management and our fee rates.
+Under these agreements, the investment management fees we receive are generally based on the value of our assets under management, our fee rates and, for the accounts on which we earn performance based fees, the investment performance of those accounts.
 Accordingly, if our assets under management decline as a result of market depreciation, our revenues and net income will also decline.
 In addition, such a decline could cause our clients to withdraw their funds in favor of investments believed to offer higher returns or lower risk, which would cause our revenues to decline further.

-The value of our assets under management was \$115.5 billion as of December 31, 2017.
-A 10% increase or decrease in the value of our assets under management, if proportionately distributed over all our investment strategies, products and client relationships, would cause an annualized increase or decrease in our revenues of approximately \$84.4 million at our current weighted average fee rate of 73 basis points.
+The value of our assets under management was \$121.0 billion as of December 31, 2019.
+A 10% increase or decrease in the value of our assets under management, if proportionately distributed over all our investment strategies, products and client relationships, would cause an annualized increase or decrease in our revenues of approximately \$87.1 million at our current weighted average fee rate of 72 basis points.
 Because of our declining rates of fee for larger relationships and differences in our rates of fee across investment strategies, a change in the composition of our assets under management, in particular an increase in the proportion of our total assets under management attributable to strategies, clients or relationships with lower effective rates of fees, could have a material negative impact on our overall weighted average rate of fee.
-The same 10% increase or decrease in the value of our total assets under management, if attributed entirely to a proportionate increase or decrease in the assets of each of the Artisan Funds and Artisan Global Funds, to which we provide a range of services in addition to those provided to separate accounts, would cause an annualized increase or decrease in our revenues of approximately \$106.4 million at the Artisan Funds and Artisan Global Funds aggregate weighted average fee of 92 basis points.
-If the same 10% increase or decrease in the value of our total assets under management was attributable entirely to a proportionate increase or decrease in the assets of each separate account we manage, it would cause an annualized increase or decrease in our revenues of approximately \$62.4 million at the current weighted average fee rate across all of our separate accounts of 54 basis points.
+The same 10% increase or decrease in the value of our total assets under management, if attributed entirely to a proportionate increase or decrease in the assets of each of the Artisan Funds and Artisan Global Funds, to which we provide a range of services in addition to those provided to separate accounts, would cause an annualized increase or decrease in our revenues of approximately \$110.7 million at the Artisan Funds and Artisan Global Funds aggregate weighted average fee of 92 basis points.
+If the same 10% increase or decrease in the value of our total assets under management was attributable entirely to a proportionate increase or decrease in the value of our total assets under management was attributable entirely to a proportionate increase or decrease in the value of our total assets of each separate accounts we manage, it would cause an annualized increase or decrease in our revenues of approximately \$110.7 million at the current weighted average fee rate across all of our separate accounts of 54 basis points.